canmom/canmom.github.io/fiction/summoning.md

 Because once, I was where you were.
 God *likes* playing this game.

 The actor reaches out, and places his hand on mine.
-"I do not pretend to understand magic, but give him---" (sigh) "---time.
-If he---" (sigh) "---has a woman's soul, he, or she, is among friends.
+"I do not pretend to understand magic, but give him time.
+If he has a woman's soul, he, or she, is among friends.
 But too much pressure---"

 Oh, to be lectured on such matters by a baby thespian!
 "Yes.
 Thank you."
 I turn back to you.
 "Please, let us start on a different foot.
 Alas, I am no God, to strike down this tower.
 If we are to accomplish anything, it must be as one being."